simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_03_hashicorp_introduction.md

 **🆓 Terraform Open Source (OSS)**
 - Free to use
-- Run locally or in CI/CD
+- Run locally or in CI/CD with runners like GitHub Actions or GitLab CI
 - Manual state management
 - Individual or small team usage